akili862002/creatory-frontend-assignmenet/README.md

 This will start a server that serves the optimized build created by npm run build.

+### Deployment

+You can deploy the project to Vercel by following the steps below:

+1. Create a Vercel account.
+2. Link your GitHub account to Vercel.
+3. Create a new project and select the repository that contains the project.
+4. Make sure you add environment variables for the NEXT_PUBLIC_HOST and NEXTAUTH_SECRET
+5. Click on the "Deploy" button.

 ### Dependencies

 This project uses the following dependencies: